MyonicS/pyGCxGC/README.md

 pip install -e .
 ```

+> **Note**: The GUI functionality requires tkinter, which is included in most Python installations.
+If you're having issues with the GUI, ensure tkinter is installed on your system.

 ## Documentation

 Check the Development Notebook to get started, more in-depth docs to be developed.